Hospice is an interdisciplinary approach to providing medical and supportive care to anybody who faces a life-limiting

 Grief is a natural and normal response to the loss of someone or something we care about.
 Bereavement services are available in order to provide support and help individuals understand the grief process.

-Camp Evergreen is a youth grief camp which strives to provide a safe, healthy, supportive and accepting atmosphere for youth to share experiences and feelings associated with the death of a loved one.
+Camp Evergreen and Camp Sapling are youth grief camp which strives to provide a safe, healthy, supportive and accepting atmosphere for youth to share experiences and feelings associated with the death of a loved one.

 Did you know that by donating and shopping at Treasures and Treasures TOO thrift stores you are helping to support patients, families and services that Klamath Hospice and Palliative Care provides?
 Treasures Thrift Store and Treasures TOO thrift stores offer gently used clothing, housewares, books, furniture, and much more.